gaoding-inc/cocoapods-monorepo/README.md

 ## Requirements

-You need to orgnize all these local modules under the same directory with `:path` option.
+You should orgnize all these local modules under the same directory with `:path` option.

 ```bash
 .